Qiskit/qiskit-ibm-runtime/README.md

 **Qiskit IBM Runtime** is a new environment offered by IBM Quantum that streamlines quantum computations and provides optimal implementations of the Qiskit Primitives `sampler` and `estimator` for IBM Quantum Hardware.
 It is designed to use additional classical compute resources to execute quantum circuits with more efficiency on quantum processors by including near-time computations such as such as error supression and error mitigation.
-Examples of error suppression include dynamical decoupling and noise-aware compilation and error mitigation includes readout mitigation, zero noise extrapolation (ZNE) and probabilistic error cancellation (PEC).
+Examples of error suppression include dynamical decoupling, noise-aware compilation, error mitigation including readout mitigation, zero noise extrapolation (ZNE) and probabilistic error cancellation (PEC).

 Using the runtime service, for example, a research team at IBM Quantum was able to achieve 120x speed up in their lithium hydride simulation.
 For more information, see the